Skip to content

 LHS Pathways

-The Penn PORTAL program provides two pathways for research and training in Learning Health System science: Science Investigator and Clinician Leader.
-Additional limited training opportunities are offered to non-Penn Medicine employees through an Affiliate Scholar program.
+The Penn PORTAL program provides two pathways for research and training in LHS science: Scientist Investigator and Clinician Leader.
+Additional limited training opportunities are offered through an Affiliate Scholar program.

-Directed toward clinically-oriented faculty and other health care professionals who are interested in pursuing training and mentorship in LHS science.
+Directed toward faculty clinicians and other health care professionals who are interested in pursuing training and mentorship in LHS science.

 Program Overview

-Participation in the LHS Seminar Series and the Implementation Science Institutexx
+Participation in Health Equity Week, Nudge Unit Symposium, and the Implementation Science Institute

-Development and completion of a mentored LHS research project2x
+Development and completion of LHS research or QI project2

-Access to staff support from the PAIR Center and Nudge Unit for conducting LHS research projectsxx
+Staff support from the PAIR Center, Nudge Unit and CHIPS for conducting LHS projects

 1Affiliate Scholars from outside of Penn Medicine have access to the LHS Design Studios and LHS Seminar Series.

-2These research projects will be in AHRQ/PCORI priority areas and not restricted to serious illness care.
+2These research projects will be in Penn Medicine and AHRQ/PCORI priority areas and not restricted to serious illness care.

 How to Apply

 Applications for the Penn PORTAL program occur annually in winter, with appointments by July 1.
-Our inaugural 2024 funding opportunity will close March 31, 2024.
-More information to come regarding the 2025 funding cycle.
+Cycle 2 applications are now closed; awardees will be announced in April 2025.

 Financial Support

-Please see the 2024 funding opportunity announcement for full details of the financial support offered under the two LHS Scientist pathways, the expected effort devoted to program activities, and the expected number of awards annually
+Please see the Cycle 2 funding opportunity announcement for full details of the financial support offered under the two LHS Scientist pathways and the expected effort devoted to program activities.

 Eligibility Requirements